aliceisjustplaying/ap.mosphere.at/README.md

 Forked from [https://gitlab.com/edent/activity-bot/](https://gitlab.com/edent/activity-bot/)

+Features added:
+- Being able to follow/unfollow other users (in testing)

 Original README as follows:

 # ActivityBot - A Simple ActivityPub Bot Server in a Single PHP File